freenas/freenas-docs/userguide/storage.rst

 Snapshots
 -------------

-Snapshots are scheduled using
-:menuselection:`Tasks --> Periodic Snapshot Tasks`.
 To view and manage the listing of created snapshots, use :menuselection:`Storage --> Snapshots`.
 An example is shown in :numref:`Figure %s <zfs_view_avail_snapshots_fig>`.